 Step 1: Create a scaling group

-A scaling group refers to a group of instances designed to meet your business requirements, serving as the fundamental unit of Auto Scaling.
+A scaling group refers to a group of instances that meet your business requirements and serves as the fundamental unit of Auto Scaling.
 Auto Scaling adds instances to or removes instances from scaling groups.

-3. On the Create by Form tab, configure parameters to complete group creation and click Create.
+On the Create by Form tab, configure the scaling group and click Create.

 The following table describes the parameter settings used in this example.
-Parameters that are not covered in the following table default to their default settings.
+Use the default settings for parameters that are not included in the table.
 For information about how to create a scaling group, see Create scaling groups.

 Parameter